jsummers/imageworsener/readme.txt

    file.
 If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that.

+ -sampletype <type>
+   Request that the output samples be written as unsigned integers (type="u"), or floating-point (type="f").
+This option currently has no effect.

  -filter <name> (-filterx -filtery)
    The resizing algorithm to use.
 (It would be more accurate if this option were named "-resizealgorithm", but that's too hard to type.)
 Default is